treebeardtech/pytest-deepcov/README.md

 1. Enable deepcov using the 'deepcov' button to view your pytest test results from above.
 1. Disable deepcov using the same button

+### Troubleshooting

+1. Are you on Windows?
+If so, please try windows subsystem for linux.
+1. Please log an issue on this repo and I will help
+1. If you are feeling brave, try using the CLI to debug (see below)
 ## Deepcov Internals

-The VSCode extension fetches data for each line of code the deepcov CLI which returns JSON.
+The VSCode extension fetches data for each line of code from the deepcov python package.

 `deepcov /Users/a/git/treebeardtech/deepcov/python-cli/tests/resources/src/lib.py`
 ```json